MintSwapCash/mintswap-interface/README.md

 # MintSwap Interface

-MISTswap Interface is a progressive web application for the MISTswap Protocol.
+MintSwap Interface is a progressive web application for the MISTswap Protocol.

 ## Getting started